-As at 31 December 2018, the fair market value of the Group's interest in GWC, which is listed on the Qatar Stock Exchange, is KD 40,632 thousand (2017: KD 46,196 thousand) and NREC, which is listed on Kuwait Stock Exchange is KD 24,825 thousand.
+fair market value of the Group's interest in GWC, which is listed which is listed on Kuwait Stock Exchange is KD 24,825 thousand.

-During the current year, the Group acquired a 20% equity interest in a NREC through conversion of its loan to the related party of KD 31,504 thousand (Note 27).
-The Group determined that it exercises significant influence over the investee company and accordingly, the Group has classified its equity interest in the related party as investment in associate.
+During the current year, the Group acquired a 20% equity interest in a NREC through conversion (Note 27).
+The Group determined that it exercises significant influence over the investee companinterest in the related party as investment in associate.